Skip to content

 • PREPARED: Pre-acquisition metadata is complete.
 Streams are all declared.

-• STARTED: Acquisition starts, streams are publishing data.
+• STARTED: Acquisition as begun, streams are publishing data.

-• STOPPED: Acquisition stops, streams are all closed.
+• STOPPED: Acquisition is done, streams are all closed.

 • CLOSED: Post-acquisition metadata is complete.